wynterfurrybot/dantev4/README.md

 # dante-4.0
 Dante 4.0, made out of python and JS

 Made on a CC-BY license.

-This is nowhere near done and shoul be considered until it is marked as a release.
+Uses the following libaries:

+Discord.py, discord.js@master, discord.js@stable

 Fully open sourced, made with help from Alex Malebogh